EdwardVoermans/Extended-TIG-Stack-InfluxDB3-for-Kubernetes/README.md

 A complete Telegraf-InfluxDB3-Grafana (TIG) monitoring stack deployment for Kubernetes (K3S), featuring automated initialization, HTTPS ingress, and persistent storage for comprehensive system monitoring and visualization.
 The key of this project is the **automated deployment**.
 It will setup a kubernetes development environment in minutes instead of hours if not days.

+## Alternative versions:
-If you are looking for the **Docker version** check this: https://tinyurl.com/5n8ydsr4
+- Looking for the **Docker version**?
+Check: https://tinyurl.com/5n8ydsr4
+- Looking for the **single-node Kubernetes version**?
+Check: https://tinyurl.com/42z9f9n5

 ## Overview